Today’s post is an updated version of Home Bar Styling Ideas featuring new finds and classic favorites.

-Home bar styling ideas for a chic cocktail station go stylishly beyond a portable card table or kitchen counter space.
-The home bar serves up more than just cocktails when the spirits, wine, glassware, decor finds and beverage accouterments are displayed on a styled cart, cabinet, accent table, bookshelf, inside an antique armoire or atop a mid-century modern credenza.
+Home bar styling ideas reach beyond a portable card table or kitchen countertop.
+A home bar serves up more than just cocktails when the spirits, wine, glassware, decor finds and beverage accouterments are stylishly displayed on a bar cart, accent cabinet or table, bookshelf, inside an antique armoire or atop a mid-century modern credenza.

 Before many of us became smarter and healthier and the laws of the land changed, the ash tray was part of the cocktail bar landscape.
-A vintage ash tray repurposed as a cocktail spoon holders or cocktail stirrer discard bowl makes a great conversation piece.
+A vintage ash tray repurposed as a cocktail spoon or stirrer holder makes a great conversation piece.

 Pop a good time for New Year’s Eve with casual fair and flair.
 These New Year’s Eve soiree suggestions center around hosting a great get together that is as simple in prep and serve as it is in style and taste.
 I think host and hostesses shy from the concept of simple thinking simple translates to open bags of chips tossed about with a if you want it get up and get it yourself party vibe, not that there’s anything wrong with that.
 No, simple entertaining is the first cousin to comfortable times spent at home with friends over good eats and drinks mixed with great conversation, music and merriment.
 Simple takes the lead of the evening setting the tone, the feel and the mood.
 It’s a perfected manner of entertaining that should appear to be exactly what it is intended to be- a casual and comfortable gathering of friends with the emphasis on let’s have fun.